Gradiant/witdom-core-broker/README.md

 BROKER_KEY_PASSPHRASE=Gr4d14ntBr0k3r        # Passphrase of the key (in case it's encrypted) CA_CERTS=certs/tdcacert.pem                 # Certificates of the CAs that provided the certificates of the WITDOM services (more than one CA can be provided using the ',' as separator, for example for using differnet CAs for the trusted and untrusted domains)
-PROTOCOL=http                               # Protocol used by the Broker to communicate with other components (http|http) BROKER_ED_HOST=broker-ud                    # Host name of the Broker in the external domain (For the TD Broker this will be the hostname of the UD Broker and vice versa)
+PROTOCOL=http                               # Protocol used by the Broker to communicate with other components (http|http) TESTING=true                                # If set to true the Broker allows connections through HTTP and doesn't validate the tokens
+BROKER_ED_HOST=broker-ud                    # Host name of the Broker in the external domain (For the TD Broker this will be the hostname of the UD Broker and vice versa)
 BROKER_ED_HTTP_PORT=5000                    # HTTP port of the Broker in the external domain BROKER_ED_HTTPS_PORT=5043                   # HTTPS port of the Broker in the external domain